 Therefore, it is crucial that every IoT device deployed in a smart city is built with security in mind.
 One building could contain hundreds, if not thousands, of connected products, so we can only imagine how many devices will be deployed city-wide.
 Overlooking security in even the simplest of them could expose an entire system to cyberattack.
 That will put organizations, their finances, people, customers, and their reputations at risk.

 As Jan Münther, Head of Digital Product Security at ams OSRAM, explained in series one of our #beyondthenow podcasts: “We have lights in the medical sector, for instance, and in civil infrastructure.
 We have lighting on airport runways, and in the horticulture industry, or urban digital farming as it’s known.
 If we have our devices compromised in those settings, they can create very palpable damage.
 People might get hurt or companies could lose millions of dollars in income.
 That’s why we have to take security into consideration early in the device lifecycle.”

-Our PSA Certified 2022 Security Report presents the results of our survey of more than 1,000 technology decision makers and it shows that IoT security is a top priority for most companies working on smart city solutions.
-Ninety percent told us it was one of their top three concerns.
+Our PSA Certified 2023 Security Report presents the results of our survey of more than 1,200 technology decision makers, the top driver for prioritizing security comes from customers, end users or service providers demanding security for those working on smart city solutions.

 Overcoming IoT Security Challenges for Smart Cities